Work capability assessment

 If you are claiming benefits because your ability to work is restricted by your health condition or disability, you will be assessed by the Department for Work and Pensions under the work capability assessment.

-This page explains this assessment and gives tips on how to complete the questionnaire which you will be send during the first 13 weeks of your claim for Employment Support Allowance or of reporting your illness to Universal Credit.
+This page explains this assessment and gives tips on how to complete the questionnaire which you will be sent during the first 13 weeks of your claim for Employment Support Allowance or of reporting your illness to Universal Credit.

 If you have a terminal illness you are exempt from the Work Capability Assessment.
 In all other cases you need to complete and send back the medical questionnaire (sometimes called form ESA50 or UC50) otherwise your benefit can be stopped.